nolanlawson/optimize-js/README.md

 ----

 Thanks to [@krisselden](https://github.com/krisselden), [@bmaurer](https://github.com/bmaurer), and [@pleath](https://github.com/pleath) for explaining these concepts in the various GitHub issues.
 Thanks also to [astexplorer](https://github.com/fkling/astexplorer), [acorn](https://github.com/ternjs/acorn), and [magic-string](https://www.npmjs.com/package/magic-string) for making the implementation so easy.

+Thanks to [Sasha Aickin](https://github.com/aickin) for generous contributions to improving this library (especially in v1.0.3) and prodding me to improve the accuracy of the benchmarks.

 Contributing
 -----